Durham, UK Guide

 Day Trips

-30 minutes by car Alnwick Castle is a stunning medieval castle that has been featured in movies and TV shows, including Harry Potter.
+1.5 hours by train Alnwick Castle is a stunning medieval castle that has been featured in movies and TV shows, including Harry Potter.
 Visitors can explore the castle grounds, including the beautiful gardens, and learn about its history.

-1 hour by car Step back in time at Beamish, an open-air museum that recreates life in North East England in the 1820s, 1900s, 1940s and 1950s.
+Approximately 15 minutes by train or 20 minutes by car from Durham.
+Step back in time at Beamish, an open-air museum that recreates life in North East England in the 1820s, 1900s, 1940s and 1950s.
 Explore a reconstructed town, village, and farm, complete with costumed characters who bring history to life.
 Ride a tram, visit a coal mine, and experience the sights, sounds, and smells of the past.

 Approximately 1 hour by car from Durham.
 A vibrant city on the River Tyne, Newcastle offers a mix of iconic landmarks, modern art, and lively nightlife.
 Cross the Tyne Bridge, a symbol of the city, and explore the BALTIC Centre for Contemporary Art.
 Discover the historic Grainger Town, a neoclassical architectural marvel, and enjoy the bustling Quayside with its bars and restaurants.